 Group Tutoring Vs One To One: How It Compares For Cost & Effectiveness

-Group tutoring and one to one tutoring are some of the best evidenced interventions to support students’ attainment, especially disadvantaged students, according to the Education Endowment Fund.
-This article aims to support teachers and school leaders to choose the right approach for their school and students.
+Group tutoring and one to one tutoring are some of the best evidenced interventions to support students’ attainment, with students making between 3 and 5 months’ progress.
+According to the Education Endowment Fund, this is especially true for disadvantaged students.

-As teachers and school leaders, we all want our pupils to make rapid and sustained progress in their school journey.
+As teachers and school leaders, we want our pupils to make rapid and sustained progress in their school journey.
 When considering implementing tutoring in schools, there are two fundamental intervention options to consider: group tutoring – interchangeably known as group tuition – or one to one tuition.

 This article explores the advantages and disadvantages of group tutoring and one to one, looking at their effectiveness and impact on pupils, considering factors such as budget, time, flexibility and personalisation.
+It aims to support teachers and school leaders to choose the right approach for their school and students.

 What is group tutoring?

 With group tutoring in schools, the tutor will focus on specific areas of the curriculum to deliver quality instruction focused on the pupils’ areas of development.
-Many schools choose to focus on core curriculum areas, including English, maths and science.
+Many schools focus on core curriculum areas, including English, maths and science.
 The small groups allow for group interaction and time for individual practice where pupils work at their own pace.

 How effective is group tutoring?